-Through its various chapters and in cooperation with NDU Alumni Affairs Office, the association seeks to provide alumni with a lasting bond to the University.
+Through its cooperation with NDU Alumni Affairs Office, the association seeks to provide alumni with a lasting bond to the University.

 DIVISION OF CONTINUING EDUCATION

 The Division of Continuing Education provides learning opportunities for individuals who want to develop their knowledge and skills without enrolling in regular academic programs.